What are Blind Spots?

 Some people will also tell you, that properly adjusted mirrors will eliminate blind spots.
-This is generally not true and thinking you do not need to check your blind spot might be a dangerous assumption.
+This is generally not true.
+Assuming that you don’t have blind spots and don’t need to check them can be a very dangerous assumption.

 Some cars have bigger blind spots than others.
 In general, it is fair to say that the bigger your car, the bigger your blind spots.
 Your size and position also matters.
 Every time you move your seat, your blind spots will also change.
 The farther back your seat, the larger the blind spots.

 Being able to see out and around a vehicle from the driver’s seat directly impact your safety and the safety of those around you.